alexgorji/tutorial-ansible-django-docker-cloud/README_Step_1.md

    - Include the IP address of your cloud provider (e.g., HETZNER) in the `hosts` file under the `[webservers]` group.

 2. **Install and Configure a Firewall**:
-   - For clarity, utilize roles.
+   - For clarity, roles are utilized.
 Refer to the `firewall` folder under roles and check the `defaults` directory for variables to be used within `tasks/main.yml`.

 3. **Create a Server User, Set Up SSH Connection, and Implement Other Security Measures**:
    - Define necessary environmental variables under `\env_vars\base.yml` and use `ansible-vault`: